merenlab/merenlab.org/tutorials/infant-gut/index.md

                               -o phylogenomic-tree.txt
 ```

+{:.notice}
+If anvi'o complains that you don't have `FastTree`, you need to do two things.
+First, feel ashamed.
+Second, get FastTree: [click me](http://merenlab.org/2016/06/18/installing-third-party-software/#fasttree).
+(If you are using a mac and have `brew`, quietly type `brew install fasttree` and pretend it never happened).

 The resulting file `phylogenomic-tree.txt` is a proper newick tree.
 If you want, you can visualize it immediately with `anvi-interactive` in manual mode:

 ``` bash